wolfpackmars2/moneyguru/help/en/plugins.rst

 Creating a plugin
 -----------------

-Other than `a small convenience API <https://github.com/hsoft/moneyguru/blob/master/core/plugin.py>`__, there's no "plugin" API, you're coding straight on top of moneyGuru's code.
+Other than :mod:`a small convenience API <core.plugin>`, there's no "plugin" API, you're coding straight on top of moneyGuru's code.
 Developer documention for moneyGuru's code is unfortunately not very extensive, but I've created a few well commented plugin examples and I think that they're your best starting point.

 So, to create a plugin, I'd suggest that you take one of the examples (they're automatically copied in your plugin folder.
 You can also find the latest version of these examples